Aurielle/Yui-chan/README.md

 - Get and install PHP 5.3.2 or greater and perform necessary setup for command-line usage.
 - Get and install [Composer](http://getcomposer.org/doc/01-basic-usage.md#installation).
 - Download Yui-chan!
+- Create temp, log and download folders and make them readable and writeable for PHP.
+If you're not sure, chmod them to 777.
 - Run `composer install` in the folder with Yui.
 This will download dependencies.
 - Yui-chan is ready to work!